etam4260/WeBPrS/README.md

 * [Date](#date)

 ## General-Info
 This is a hub for my own personalized website information.
 This is meant for employers and those who want a sneak peak at who I am.
-There are(will) multiple pages within the website to help convey my research experience, work experience, personal projects, references, and other information about me.
+There are multiple pages within the website to help convey my research experience, work experience, personal projects, references, and other information about me.

 ## Languages